 For our first Collection Bites in March, I worked with Charlotte Hoare, Special Collections Librarian funded by the Wellcome Trust, who works with the library’s medical collections.
 We decided to explore the history of medical diagnosis using urine (or ‘uroscopy’) from 16th -20th century.
 Urine has been an essential part of medical diagnosis from the ancient times to the Victorian age; it was a window into the body’s inner workings before blood tests, microscopes and radiology.
 As medical knowledge evolved urine diagnosis knowledge was shared and became standardised by the 20th century.

 Charlotte and I decided to use a mixture of printed books and manuscripts from The John Rylands Library to look at urine diagnosis across the ages and some of those advancements.
-These included such treasurers as Robert Hooke’s Micrographia (1665), and on ‘On Urine’ (early 16th century) and objects borrowed from the Museum of Medicine and Health, Faculty of Biology, Medicine and Health including a urine sugar testing kit from the 1940s (without the urine!).
+These included such treasurers as Robert Hooke’s Micrographia (1665), ‘On Urine’ (early 16th century) and objects borrowed from the Museum of Medicine and Health, Faculty of Biology, Medicine and Health, including a urine sugar testing kit from the 1940s (without the urine!).

 This combination of books and objects proved successful with the public who came to the Collection Bite session.
-Audiences were just as fascinated by a 17th-century uroscopy colour chart – using poetic descriptions such ‘White as wellwater’ and ‘Green as green cabbage’ to describe urine colour – as the bacteriological test kit from the early 20th century.
+Audiences were just as fascinated by a 17th century uroscopy colour chart – using poetic descriptions such ‘White as wellwater’ and ‘Green as green cabbage’ to describe urine colour – as the bacteriological test kit from the early 20th century.
 Everyone who attended the event fed back their enjoyment and interest in the collection, including a formal bacteriologist who was able to explain to the group how to use the testing kit.
 Some nurses who attended also took our list of vivid urine colour descriptions – written by the German physician Ulrich Pindar in the 17th century – back to work to share with their colleagues!

 This event allowed us to share aspects of the collection that members of the public may have never known existed at the library, and helped to promote the opportunity for visitors to use our Reader Services to explore the collection for themselves once the Library is reopened.